Korean Air Flight 801: Accident

+In 1997, the route was normally flown by an Airbus A300, but since Korean Air was charged with transporting Chamorro athletes to the South Pacific Mini Games in American Samoa, the airline substituted the larger 747-300 to fly the route that night.

-Flight 801 departed from Seoul-Kimpo International Airport (now Gimpo International Airport) at 8:53 p.m.
-(9:53 p.m.
-Guam time) on August 5 on its way to Guam.
-It carried three flight crew members (the two pilots and the flight engineer), 14 flight attendants, and 237 passengers from 4 countries, a total of 254 people.
+Flight 801 departed from Seoul-Kimpo International Airport (now Gimpo International Airport) at 8:53 pm (9:53 pm Guam time) on August 5.
+It carried three flight crew members (the two pilots and the flight engineer), 14 flight attendants, and 237 passengers from four countries, 254 people in total.
 Of the passengers, three were children between the ages of 2 and 12 and three were 24 months old or younger.
 Six of the passengers were Korean Air flight attendants, who were deadheading.